Max Health Institute & Physiotherapy

 Our healthcare professionals will complete a thorough assessment to determine the appropriate concussion profile for the patient:

-For the most recent research in Concussion Management, see the International Symposium on Statement 2016.
+For the most recent research in Concussion Management, see the Consensus statement on concussion in sport: the 6th International Conference on Concussion in Sport– Amsterdam, October 2022.
 The Max Health Concussion Clinic uses evidence-based protocols derived from this Consensus Statement.

 What is a concussion?